 But CBD is not psychoactive and it will not produce strong feelings of sedation or euphoria.

 If you’re using CBD for the first time and are concerned about your reaction, it’s best to start small.
 Check the recommended amount and stick with the lowest amount, or go even lower.

 Assess your tolerance, see how it makes you feel, and go from there.

 What Happens When You Take CBD Daily?

-As with anything, it’s important to stick to the recommended dosage and pay attention to adverse reactions, including dry mouth, reduced appetite, and tiredness.
-These are rare, but they are more likely to appear if you are using increasingly high amounts of CBD and are exceeding the recommended dosage.
+As with anything, it’s important to stick to the recommended amount and pay attention to adverse reactions, including dry mouth, reduced appetite, and tiredness.
+These are rare, but they are more likely to appear if you are using increasingly high amounts of CBD and are exceeding the recommended amount.